 What is a healthcare team?

 The ideal team is patient-centred, including the patient as a partner and respecting his or her experience.
 Patient-centred care views the patient as a whole person as opposed to a collection of symptoms.
 Few illnesses exist alone, and frequently involve secondary issues that may require treatment/management from more than one type of healthcare profession.
-For example, patients that suffer from musculoskeletal (MSK) conditions are more at risk of also suffering from a comorbidity such as depression.
-Chiropractors are MSK experts with the training and education to appropriately manage MSK conditions and refer to colleagues to manage other conditions that are not within our scope of practice.
+For example, patients that suffer from musculoskeletal conditions are more at risk of also suffering from a comorbidity such as depression.
+Chiropractors are spine, muscle and nervous system experts with the training and education to appropriately manage musculoskeletal conditions and refer to colleagues to manage other conditions that are not within our scope of practice.
 This is how healthcare teams are built!

 Team members working synergistically together may help patients enhance every aspect of their health: physical, mental and emotional, while addressing lifestyle factors such as diet and exercise.
 A high-functioning team that prioritizes the patient as a partner has the right combination of skills and expertise to assess, manage, advise, and to educate in order to help patients participate in their health and make appropriate choices that support the effort of the team and result in better health outcomes for Canadians.